galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > 2. Rename the generated file `Gene annotation`
 {: .hands_on}

-In the gene annotation, we currently have the gene symbol the Ensembl gene ids and the number of cells in which the genes are expressed, but no information if a gene is mitochondrial.
+In the gene annotation, we currently have the gene symbol the Ensembl gene ids and the number of cells in which the genes are expressed, but have no information on whether a gene is mitochondrial.
 This can be extracted from the gene symbol as all mitochondrial genes have a name starting with `MT-` and added to the `var` of the `AnnData` object using **Manipulate AnnData** tool.

 A new annotation for `var` should be a table with the same number of lines as `var` (i.e. one line per genes) and as many columns as new annotations, with their names on the 1st line.
 In our case, we would need to create a 1 column table with `mito` on the 1st line and then `True` for mitochondrial gene or `False` for non mitochondrial genes.